NASA-PDS/registry/docs/source/install/docker-compose.rst

     docker compose --profile=pds-core-registry down

-Core registry with Scalable Harvest
+Core Registry with Scalable Harvest
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As explained above, the Scalable Harvest is suitable to process larger data sets of more than 10,000 PDS4 labels.